HindAlamrii/medical-data-feature-engineering-pipeline/README.md

 ## ⚠️ Important Note
 All preprocessing steps were applied after train-test split to prevent data leakage.

+The dataset is not included due to size limitations.
+The full pipeline was developed and tested on a 900K+ record healthcare dataset.

 ---

 ## 👩‍💻 Author